quantmind/pulsar/sources/advantage.txt

 Python 3 - Asyncio
 --------------------
-Pulsar is written using python 3 while keeping compatibility to python 2.7.

-It is built on top of asyncio_, the new asynchronous module in the python standard library.
+Pulsar is written in python 3 and it is built on top of asyncio_, the new asynchronous module in the python standard library.

 Flexibility
 -------------------